 "It's totally unrealistic and probably not even good to think kids will stop using screens," Joiner said.
 "It comes down to moderation.
 Parents should try to make nonscreen activities as attractive as possible because a lot of them are attractive.
 It is fun to hang out with your friends or play basketball.
 Just remind kids those things are available, and they're just as fun as trading texts.
 That's the bottom line."

-*News Release by Florida State University: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Florida State University).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.